 Residential projects in Lomita are reviewed by the Community Development Department and the County Building and Safety Department.
 Single-family residential uses are permitted by right in the A-1 and R-1 zoning designations.
 Development of a single unit is reviewed at the staff level only; no public hearing is required.
 Permits for developments that require only staff level review take approximately 4 weeks to review and if all requirements are met, the permit is approved.
-The length of time between receiving approval for a housing development and submittal of an application for building permits is entirely up to the project applicant, as there is no processing or review required of the City between receipt of approval and application for a building permit, rather it is the project applicant's responsibility to apply for needed permits.
-Once an applicant has received all necessary approvals and has submitted the application for their building permit, the review for the approval of the building permit takes approximately 4 - 6 weeks.
+The length of time between approval from the City for an entitlement and when the applicant applies for a building permit is typically between two (2) and ten (10) months depending on the applicant and the availability of financing, as there is no processing or review required of the City between receipt of approval and application for a building permit, rather it is the project applicant's responsibility to apply for needed permits.
+Once an applicant has received all necessary approvals and has submitted the application for their building permit, the review for the approval of the building permit takes approximately 4-6weeks.
 Multifamily and condominium projects are allowed in the MUO and RVD zones.
 Multifamily projects (new construction) require Site Plan review by the Planning Commission and are allowed by right in the RVD zones but require a CUP in the MUO zone.
 Multifamily projects and other residential projects requiring a variance must also be reviewed by the Planning Commission.
 Program 10, Affordable Housing Streamlining, will amend the Zoning Code and staff procedures to be consistent with State requirements related to the SB 35 streamlining processes.
 The City will also implement Program 29, Ongoing Code Updates, to continue updating its regulations, as necessary, in response to legislative changes, and will explore opportunities to increase flexibility and certainty in the development process.

 The City's 5th Cycle Housing Element identified the realistic capacity to be 80 percent of the zoning maximum.
 Because the City does not have a minimum density requirement within its Zoning Code, it did not have any requests to develop at densities below what was identified.
 However, an analysis of the housing development permits issued during the 5th Cycle compared to the 5th Cycle sites identified reveals five developments on identified sites.
-Of those five developments, the percent of the maximum permitted density that was achieved for each development includes two developments at 100 percent of the maximum density permitted under the zone, one development at 50 percent of the maximum density permitted under the zone, and one development at 80 percent of the maximum density permitted under the zone.
+Of those five developments, the percent of the maximum permitted density that was achieved for each development includes two developments at 100 percent of the maximum density permitted under the zone, one development at 50 percent of the maximum density permitted under the zone, and one development at 89 percent of the maximum density permitted under the zone.
 As identified in Program 14 of the Housing Element, the City will establish a density minimum of 20 dwelling units per acre for the MUO zoning designation, and as further identified in Program 16 of the Housing Element, the City will monitor development activity compared to remaining capacity and the City's remaining Regional Housing Needs Allocation throughout the 6th Cycle.